hpe-container-platform-community/kubedirector-examples/README.md

 ### Pre-requisities

  - `kubectl` Tenant Admin access to a HPE Ezmeral Container Platform environment
+ - Knowledge of Docker and Dockerfiles

 ### Examples